wp-plugins/affinitomics/readme.txt

 1. Either use the upload link provided within WordPress’ “add new” plugin page (the link reads “upload a plugin in .zip format via this page. or;
 1. Upload the plugin directory “affinitomics” to your /wp-content/plugins/ directory
 1. Activate the plugin through the Plugins menu in WordPress
-1. Go to “Archetypes” in the left hand control menu
+1. Go to “Affinitomics™” in the left hand control menu
 1. Select “settings” from the bottom of the list
 1. Generate and input an Affinitomics™ API key.
 Save this key someplace secure – it can’t be retrieved.
 You can use the link in the plugin, or you can get it here
 1. Configure Affintomics™ for your site.
 If you intend to use Jumpsearch, follow the links to obtain free API / Search credentials from Google.
-1. If you already have tags attached to your posts or pages, and you’ll be using Affinitomics with these post types, you can check “categories / tags to Affinitomics,” save your settings, and then select “Cloud Export” from the “Archetypes” menu, check “make it so!” and click export.
-This will create Affinitomics™ for your existing post types.

 == Frequently Asked Questions ==